peterlu/peterlu_org_jekyll/research/topics/colloids_iss.md

 ---
 layout: researchtopic
-title:  "Colloidal Phase Transitions on the Int'l Space Station with GPGPU"
+title:  "Colloids on the Space Station"
 lang: en
-id: exploring-phase-transitions-astronauts-onboard-international-space-station
+id: colloids_iss
-permalink: /research/exploring-phase-transitions-astronauts-onboard-international-space-station
+permalink: /research/colloids_iss
 description: "Under normal conditions on earth, the separation between liquids and gases is usually a bit mundane: the level of water in a drinking glass simply falls as the liquid evaporates into a gas, since the liquid is denser."

 youtube_single: